redsuperbat/rustproof/README.md

 Rustproof is built on top of Hunspell which is the spellchecker which powers libre office.

-This spellchecker is primarily built for neovim but can be used in any editor which supports the language server protocol.
+Rustproof is primarily built for neovim but can be used in any editor which supports the language server protocol.

-# How it works
+## How it works

 The concept is simple, split camelCase and snake_case words before checking them against a list of known words.